GEOSYS/AnalyticStreamFormater/README.md

    "IdentityServer": {
     "Url": "IdentityServerUrl", -> On veut target la préprod ou/et la prod ???
     "TokenEndPoint": "connect/token",
-    "UserLogin": "myuser", <- Set the user login get from your trial access here "UserPassword":
-    "mypassword", <- Set the password get from your trial access here "ClientId": "myclientid", <- Set the clientId get from your trial access here "ClientSecret":
-    "myclientsecret", <- Set the clientSecret get from your trial access here "Scope": "openid offline_access", "GrantType": "password"
+    "UserLogin": "myuser", <- Set the user login get from your trial access "mypassword", <- Set the password get from your trial access here "ClientId": "myclientid", <- Set the clientId get from your trial access here "myclientsecret", <- Set the clientSecret get from your trial access here "Scope": "openid offline_access", "GrantType": "password"
     },